Bike touring in Bosnia

 You can also find affordable connections with WizzAir to Tuzla (from Eindhoven, Billund, Vienna, Basel, Malmo, Stockholm and multiple German cities) or Banja Luka (RyanAir and WizzAir flights from a handful of European cities).

 Getting a cardboard box for your bicycle in Sarajevo shouldn’t be too difficult.
-I took a flight from Sarajevo with my bike twice, and in both cases, I found a box within 2-3 hours.
+I took a flight from Sarajevo with my bike three times, and in all cases, I found a box within 2 to 3 hours.
+Your best bet is to visit the m-Bike Shop.
+It’s a bit far from the city centre but they are very helpful and can even pack the bike for you, if you need.

 finding bicycle box in Sarajevo